clojurebridge-minneapolis/track1-chatter/Pages/Page 6_Push to live.md

-# Chapter 6: Push To Live
 ### Heroku

-Up until now, we've been running the server on our computer, `localhost`(*).
-This works great while writing or developing the program because it makes testing changes fast and easy, but eventually we'll want to put it on the internet for others to see and use.
+Up to this point, we've been running the server on our computer, `localhost`(*).
+This works great while writing or developing the program because it makes testing changes fast and easy.
+Eventually we'll want to put it on the internet for others to see and use.

 To put it on the internet, we're going to use a company called Heroku for hosting(*).
 They're going to run our program on a machine visible to anybody on the Internet.
-We'll use git to send them our program The advantage of using a company like Heroku is that they'll handle the work of actually maintaining a server.
+We will use use git to send them our program.

+The advantage of using a company like Heroku is that they handle the work of actually maintaining a server.
 One of the  disadvantages is that Heroku can be expensive, but for a little program like ours it's free.

-First, we need to make a couple of changes to our app so it plays nicely with Heroku.
+First, we need to make a couple of changes to our app so it can interact with Heroku.

-In `handler.clj`, we'll add a couple of functions to print log messages when Heroku starts and stops the program.
+In `handler.clj`, we will add a couple of functions to print log messages when Heroku starts and stops the program.

 ```clojure